robertbauernfeind/OpenSourceSimWheelESP32/src/QualityControl/UnitTests/HID/README.md

    Look for the message `*** CONNECTED ***` at the serial monitor.
 3. Reopen the joystick test application (close and run again).
 4. Ensure the buttons test is running again (as described before).

+### Battery status (BLE only)

+Not applicable to the USB implementation.

+Remove the device from the Bluetooth control panel, so the device is unpaired.

+Open *nRF Connect* (make sure both geolocation and Bluetooth radio are enabled).
+To perform this test, you will type one-character commands into the serial monitor:

+- "L": enable/disable the state of charge (yes/unknown).
+- "W": cycle the wire presence (yes/no/unknown).
+- "C": cycle the charging status (charging/discharging/unknown).
+- "B": cycle the battery presence (yes/no/unknown).

+The simulated battery status will be printed to the serial monitor on each command.
+Type "?" to reprint the last status.

+1. Remove the device from the Bluetooth control panel, so the device is unpaired and disconnected.
+2. Open *nRF Connect*
+   (make sure both geolocation and Bluetooth radio are enabled).
+3. Reset the device.
+4. Discover the device and connect (but do not pair).
+5. Expand the *Battery Service* and the *Battery Level Status* characteristic.
+   Subscribe to that characteristic.
+6. For each command (described above) cycle through all possible values.
+   Check that *nRF Connect* reflects the battery status printed.